The monodromy pairing for logarithmic 1-motifs: The logarithmic monodromy pairing

-\begin{corollary} Suppose that $A$ is the logarithmic Jacobian of a family of proper, vertical logarithmic curves $X$ over $S$ with constant degeneracy.
-Then the monodromy pairing of $A$ is the tropical intersection pairing of $X$. \end{corollary} \begin{proof} By the proof of~\cite[Theorem~4.15.7]{logpic}, the extension~\eqref{eqn:5} is given by the tropical intersection pairing. \end{proof}
+{\value{equation}} \begin{corollary} Suppose that $J$ is the logarithmic Jacobian of a family of proper, vertical, saturated, and logarithmically smooth logarithmic curves $C$ over $S$ with constant degeneracy.
+Then the monodromy pairing of $J$ is the tropical intersection pairing of $C$. \end{corollary} \begin{proof} By the proof of~\cite[Theorem~4.15.7]{logpic}, the extension~\eqref{eqn:5} is given by the tropical intersection pairing. \end{proof}